billguastalla/visualisations/Features/FEATURES.md

 One approach is the intersection of higher-dimensional polytopes, using the world or the camera.
 See HighDimensionalRendering for an overview of the mesh-generation problem.

+# Audio Engine Features

+## Audio file loading

+Load audio files into the program, and read them into buffers.

+### Transport

+- Provide a transport system in the GUI:
+	- Play, Pause, Stop.
+	- Slider, with time played, and time remaining.

+### Synchronised rendering

+Two options for synchronisation:
+	- Force synchronisation of audio files to framerate, when rendering.
+	- Real-time playing.

+### Audio-Buffer handling
+Provide various options of generating buffers:
+	- Short, medium and long-term buffers:
+	- Buffer offset: where does the current time value sit on the current sample array, at the beginning, or at the middle?
+Provide an option to tune this.

+## Multi-track recording

+(Later on.)
+Load multiple audio files and map them to different buffers.
+This way visualisations can contain multiple audio streams so that visualisations can be affected in different ways by different tracks.

+# Video Rendering Features

+## Export Codecs and Formats

+The ability to write video files in different formats:
+- Bit Rate
+- Resolution (with downsampling/upsampling)

+## Rendering effects

+### Audio-influenced-line-size

+Change